 The Osprey was a popular intermediate-level wing.

 Eventually, Tom Peghiny was joined by another self-taught hang glider designer, Terry Sweeney, an electronics technician (self taught in that too) working in the field of radar jamming electronics for the military.
-Together, they created the Sirocco, one of the first double-surface flex-wing hang gliders.
+Together, they created the Sirocco, likely the first double-surface flex-wing hang glider in which the cross-tubes are enclosed between the upper and lower surfaces of the sail.

 Notice the shape of the sail of the Sirocco in the accompanying screenshot from the Francis Freedland documentary film 1978 Pico Peak International Hang Gliding Meet (see my review, linked farther down).
 The inboard battens were secured in position with cables to the control frame corners and (apparently) to the top of the king post.
 The sail was thereby kept from applying upward (or in the event of severe misfortune, downward) force on the crosstubes.
 (Nowadays they build the crosstubes strong enough to take any additional bending forces imparted by the sail.)
 Those wires arguably also improved the span-wise twist distribution of the wing.